Selected recordings from the event

 Addison Academic Center

 Alexandria, VA 22314

-Saturday's events will consist of round table discussions led by local designers on the following themes and 2 HSW LU's are available:
+Saturday's events consisted of round table discussions led by local designers on the following themes:

 - Designing with a historic context